- Expedition Summaries

 The complementary joint NOAA-Bureau of Ocean Energy Management (BOEM) expedition on canyons off of Virginia, Maryland, and Delaware is scheduled for August and September.

 Scientists and managers identified this five-canyon area, the Tom's Canyons complex, as a high-geographic priority.
-Click on the image to view a slideshow of maps displaying bathymetry collected by NOAA Ships Okeanos Explorer and Hassler.
+The map displays bathymetry collected by NOAA Ships Okeanos Explorer and Hassler.
+Yellow dots show the locations of towed camera operations from NOAA Ship Bigelow.
+Images courtesy of ACUMEN 2012, NOAA.
+To view or download individual images, visit the Image Gallery.

 We have either fully met – or are on track to meet – all of the science, education, and outreach objectives described in the Mission Plan: